rafa-99/nethunter/README.md

 I'm not responsible if your device ends up in a brick state You take full responsibility of everything in this, so please be careful!

+This software is for educational purposes only and must only be used in allowed environments.

 ## Requirements

 * Rooted Android Phone;